& Othered Poems

 ‘Absolutely incredible … A celebration and a tribute to the dyke bars and the butches who left their mark, this book reminds the reader that to exist as we do is a form of protest.
 This is work that should not be missed.’
 Diva Magazine, Book of the Month

 ‘C+nto is the best of hybrids.
 A reclamation and a proclamation.
-A book and a performance.
-A roll call and a remembrance.
-A tribute and a critique, not just for the Lesbian community, but for anyone who has had to struggle to establish their life and identity.
+A tribute and a critique, not just for the lesbian community, but for anyone who has had to struggle to establish their life and identity.
 A powerful celebration of an important culture.’
 Roger Robinson

 ‘C+nto is an altar of a book.
 These halting and haunting stories of loss, battle, love and survival offer an ebullient doorway into a fragile world.
 Joelle Taylor has an unmatched gift as a poet, memoirist and chronicler.'
 Inua Ellams